kanaria69/Mainecoco/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## I started a new business making yachts in my attic this year...the sails are going through the roof